 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 33° 40.75′ N, 84° 26.4′ W. Marker is in East Point, Georgia, in Fulton County.
 Marker is at the intersection of Main Street (U.S. 29) and East Cleveland Avenue, on the right when traveling north on Main Street.
-Touch for map.
-Marker is in this post office area: Atlanta GA 30344, United States of America.
+Touch for map Touch for directions.

 Also see . . .
 East Point.
 The Wikipedia entry for East Point contains more information on the city.
 (Submitted on September 7, 2010, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Railroads & Streetcars • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 3, 2010, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 812 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on September 3, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.